PH level and microbiome balance & changes in inflammation in Long-Covid/ME?

 Maybe a pill that directs sodium bicarbonate to an area of the intestines without stopping at the stomach would be as beneficial as antibiotics or fasting in some cases?

-Or maybe the "Double Antibiotic" therapy is beneficial because the "rough/damaged" surface needs an extra strong cleaning?
+Or maybe the "Double Antibiotic" therapy is beneficial because the "rough/damaged" surface needs extra strong flushing?

 My rant for today is done!
 Any input or correction is welcome!
 Also...feel free to ignore me! 😂😂😂